dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 This is saved as "COVID_CBS - Lab Request Summary (Enrollment)Line list" in DHIS 2 for reference.

-Now as we know that Stage 2 is a repeatable event,so to get the data for data element for oldest 2 and most recent 2 visits.
+Now as we know that Stage 2 is a repeatable event, so to get the data for data element for oldest 2 and most recent 2 visits.

 - Click on data element "Lab Test Reason" and a window will pop-up showing a tab for **Repeated events**